Choosing a creche: the parents’ checklist

 How do you check if a creche is registered?

-Parents can check the National Register for Early Years Settings on the Tusla website to check if a creche is registered.
+Parents can examine the National Register for Early Years Settings on the Tusla website to check if a creche is registered.

-Alternatively, a parent can ask to see a copy of the written verification that was issued to the creche under registration.
-Within two months of achieving their registration, creches will receive a certificate of registration from Tusla that parents can also ask to see.
+Alternatively, a parent can ask to see a copy of the written verification issued to the creche under registration.
+Within two months of achieving their registration, creches will receive a certificate of registration from Tusla that parents can request to see.

+Parents can also email eyi.registration@tusla.ie to check if a service is registered or not.
+Creches are registered for three years after which they are required to apply for registration again.

 How do you check if a creche has been inspected?